VasinkaD/DAMN/Paper_Results/ConvNet/Simulated_data/Readme.md

 Supporting functions for processing the data with each method.
 For example, the definition of both Richardson-Lucy algorithms. <br>

 -> **DeepStorm_MAEs.zip** <br>
-The results obtained from all the device-dependent Deep-STORM models, as their evaluation requires a standalone environment. <br>
+The results obtained from all the device-dependent Deep-STORM models, as their evaluation requires a standalone environment.
+Additionally, the Deep-STORM training and evaluation uses the codebase of its authors, which we do not intend to replicate in our repository.